- Allowing electronic submission and processing of information required by customs

 The economies with the most efficient trading environments share common features.
 They allow traders to exchange information with customs and other control agencies electronically.
 They also use risk-based assessments to limit physical inspections to only a small percentage of shipments, reducing customs clearance times.
 Likewise, these economies tend to trade within customs unions or engage in other forms of bilateral and multilateral trade agreements, making the time and cost for complying with border formalities negligible.

-Allowing electronic submission and processing
+Allowing electronic submission and processing of information required by customs

 Electronic systems for filing, transferring, processing and exchanging customs information have become an important tool for managing flows of information, now widely used in complex trading systems.
 The most advanced web-based systems allow traders to submit relevant documents and to pay duties online from anywhere in the world.
 The key to success is the ability of an economy to adapt its regulatory framework to the new information technologies.